Byakko97/matching_covered_graphs_animations/README.md

 ## Usage

-The only supported functionality by now is to run an algorithm (without animation)
+The only supported functionality by now is to run an algorithm (without animation).

 ### Run algorithm